The Easiest, No-Mess Way to Cook Bacon

 - You can cook a whole pound of bacon at one time in just minutes.

-- No need to turn the bacon.
+- There's no need to flip the bacon.

-- No grease stains on your clothes.
+- No grease spots stain your clothes.

-- Clean-up is as easy as it gets.
+- Cleanup is as easy as it gets.

 To heat or not to heat?
 That is the question.
 Here are two different approaches that get you to the same destination: crispy bacon!

-Method 1: Start with a Cold Oven
+Method 1: Start With a Cold Oven

 Get the recipe for Joseph's Best Easy Bacon Recipe.

 Joseph says, "Preparing this recipe is literally the first thing I do after I wake up on weekend mornings.
 I put the bacon in the oven (must be cold!), brush my teeth, start cooking other breakfast items, and then take the bacon out after 14 minutes — that's it!
-My bacon theory is that by placing the bacon in a cold oven to start, as the oven gradually heats to 425 degrees F (220 degrees C), the bacon undergoes a magical transformation from cold flabby piece of meat, to simmering deliciousness, to crispy bacon heaven as the oven hits the 425 degree mark.
+My bacon theory is that by placing the bacon in a cold oven to start, as the oven gradually heats to 425 degrees F (220 degrees C), the bacon undergoes a magical transformation from cold flabby pieces of meat, to simmering deliciousness, to crispy bacon heaven as the oven hits the 425-degree mark.
 Enjoy!"

 - 1 pound thick-cut bacon